nuke99/laravel-payhere/SECURITY.md

 ## Reporting a Vulnerability

 If you discover a security vulnerability within Laravel PayHere, please send an email to Dasun Tharanga at hello@dasun.dev.
-All security vulnerabilities will be promptly addressed.